 White: Chalky white baby poop could be a warning sign that your baby is not properly digesting food.
 A white color may indicate a lack of bile from the liver to digest food.

-Your baby will have a full range of “normal” baby poop types that simply indicate your baby is healthy and growing.
-Contact your doctor if you see any of these warning signs and be prepared to describe your baby’s bowel movements, including color, consistency, volume and frequency.
+Your baby will have a full range of “normal” baby poop types that simply indicates your baby is healthy and growing.
+Contact your doctor if you see any of these warning signs and be prepared to describe your baby’s bowel movements, including color, consistency, volume, and frequency.
 The more details you provide, the better the doctor will be able to help you determine what’s normal for your baby and when treatment might be needed.